StickAndBindleGames/StickAndBindleGames.github.io/README.md

 - Edit instrument or global audio effects

 - The perfect solution for quick and custom game jam music!

+## Please download the editor to see if it will suit your needs (while I think it's a fine generator, it's by no means a 1-1 replacement for custom music by a composer).
+The downloads below will allow you to create and play configurations but does not support incorporating those configurations into your game or app.
+For the full generator please visit: https://www.assetstore.unity3d.com/#!/content/99791

 ### Linux:
 [Download for Linux](https://github.com/StickAndBindleGames/ProceduralMusicPlayer_Linux)